 - there are fast transition zones

-- the location of the competition center would be logistically as compact as possible, so that the athletes have everything they need at hand
+- the location of the race center would be logistically as compact as possible, so that the athletes have everything they need at hand

 - the availability of essential services